cjacker/opensource-toolchain-bouffalo-lab/README.md

 tio -b 20000 /dev/ttyUSB0
 ```

+Change the serial device according to your env.

-Press the 'RESET' button on board, the output look like :
+Then press the 'RESET' button on board, the booting progress look like :

 ```
 [I][]
 [I][]   ____                   ____               __  __      _